This is a hoax.

 There ARE greeting Card Scams

 Typically, the bogus greeting cards try to trick you into downloading a trojan that then tries to download other malicious files to the system.
-Even worse, the trojan is often cross-infected with the Parite virus
+Even worse, the trojan is often cross-infected with the Parite virus.
+One example of a cross-infected 'greeting card' trojan is Backdoor:IRC/Zapchast.AN.

 As with all malware and social engineering scams, the best defense is a good offense.
 Be aware. "